kestra-io/docs/content/docs/10.configuration-guide/webserver.md

 ---
-title: Webserver Configuration
+title: Webserver
 icon: /docs/icons/admin.svg
 ---

-This section describes the configuration options for the webserver.
+How to configure options for the webserver.

 ## `kestra.webserver.google-analytics`: Google Analytics ID